 April 14, 2012 marked the 100th anniversary of this tragic event.
 Did you know that this was the world’s worst ocean disaster?

-Books have been written and movies have been made BUT if you visit Halifax you will come closer to the disaster then any movie or book.
+Books have been written and movies have been made BUT if you visit Halifax you will come closer to the disaster more than any movie or book.

 There were 2228 people on her maiden voyage.
 1518 souls would be lost.
 150 would be laid to rest in Halifax.